-Push the P button for more than 3 seconds.
-The display alternately shows PR55 and 0.
+- 1. Push the \bigcirc button for more than 3 seconds.
+The upper display shows PR55 while the lower display shows \square . - 2.
+Using (a) and (v) buttons set the programmed password.

-2. Using (s) and (s) buttons set the programmed password.
+Notes: 1.
+The factory default password for configuration parameters is equal to 30.

-- Notes: 1.
-The factory default password for configuration parameters is equal to 30. - 2.
-All parameter modification are protected by a time out.
-If no button is pressed for more than 10 second the instrument returns automatically back to the Standard display, the new value of the last selected parameter is lost and the parameter modification procedure is closed.
+- 2. All parameter modifications are protected by a time out.
+If no button is pressed for more than 10 seconds the instrument returns automatically back to the Standard display, the new value of the last selected parameter is lost and the parameter modification procedure is closed.
 Sometimes can be useful to enter the parameter configuration procedure with no timeout (e.g.: the first time an instrument is configured).
 In this case, use a password equal to the previously set password + 1000 digits (e.g.: 1000 + 30 [default] = 1030).
-It is always possible to manually end the parameter configuration procedure (see the next paragraph). - During parameter modification the instrument continues to control the process.
+It is always possible to manually end the parameter configuration procedure (see the next paragraph). - 3.
+During parameter modification the instrument continues to control the process.
 In certain conditions, when a configuration change can produce a heavy bump to the process, it is advisable to temporarily stop the control during the programming operations (the control output will be Off).
 In this case, use a password equal to 2000 + the programmed value (e.g. 2000 + 30 = 2030).
 The control will restart automatically when the configuration procedure will be manually closed. - 3.
 Push the P button.

-If the password is correct the display shows the acronym of the first parameter group preceded by the symbol "J".
-In other words the upper display shows: J = 100P.
+If the password is correct the display shows the acronym of the first parameter group preceded by the symbol "I".
+In other words the upper display shows: I upper display shows: